RalphHightower/blog/_posts/2024/12/2024-12-24-SteppingOnRakesHowTrumpHurtsHisTransition.md

 In theory, Donald Trump could be enjoying his “honeymoon” phase.
 In practice, the Republican keeps stepping on rakes.

 Take last week, for example.
-My MSNBC colleague Hayes Brown summarized:
+Maddow's MSNBC colleague Hayes Brown summarized:

 _Leave it to President-elect Donald Trump to take one Washington crisis and add another one on top.
 As a plan to keep the federal government over the holidays began to waver this week, Trump injected a new demand: pausing — or altogether abolishing — the debt ceiling before he takes office in January._